 Congress programming is open to attendees, academics and non-academic audiences.
 From theatre research, literature studies and history to education, sociology and communications, Congress represents a unique showcase of scholarly excellence, creativity, and leadership.

 Congress 2021 is organized in partnership with the University of Alberta in Edmonton.
-The theme for this year’s Congress is “Northen Relations".
+Congress 2021 will take place from May 29 to June 4.
+The theme for this year’s Congress is “Northern Relations".

 The Congress 2021 logo concept idea stems from its theme Northern Relations.
 The ribbons of light are representative of Northern lights, but also suggest sound waves, a symphony of voices, perspectives, ideas, communities and cultures coming together in harmony.
 The dots within the light ribbons suggest stars and constellations.
 Bears, a common University of Alberta symbol, are the other main feature of the logo.
 The bear cub follows in the footsteps of its mother; they are moving together in the same direction, communicating the concept of leading by example and being aware of the generational impact of our actions.